- Create a group access token using UI

 - If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date.

-- By default, this date can be a maximum of 365 days later than the current date.
+By default, this date can be a maximum of 365 days later than the current date.
+In GitLab 17.6 or later, you can extend this limit to 400 days.

 - An instance-wide maximum lifetime setting can limit the maximum allowable lifetime in self-managed instances.